 During cooler months, Burmese pythons can be found on levees along the edge of canals.
 On cool mornings, pythons will often lay in the edge of vegetation on the eastern side of canals; after warming up, they will move away from the edges later in the day.

 Breeding takes place from January through April.
 In these months, females and males can be found together in the fringe of vegetation on the edge of canals with permanent water.
 Breeding females are typically larger than males; after laying eggs, females will guard the "nest" for weeks until hatching.

 Burmese pythons of all sizes have been found in the Everglades.
-The largest snake was over 16 feet long and weighed over 100 pounds.
-Most Burmese pythons are between 6 and 10 feet long, and are larger than almost all native snakes.
+The largest snake was over 18 feet long and weighed over 100 pounds.
+Most Burmese pythons in Florida are between 6 and 10 feet long, and as adults, are larger than almost all native snakes.
 In their native range, Burmese pythons commonly reach 18 feet, and the largest specimens exceed 20 feet.

 Burmese pythons are native to Asia, from eastern India through Vietnam and southern China.
 They are not found in extreme southern Thailand, Myanmar or Western Malaysia, but occur on the islands of Java, Bali, Sumbawa and a small part of Sulawesi.

 There are no laws outside of animal cruelty laws and general prohibitions for the take of wildlife that dictate how to kill nonnative species.

 The Burmese python is an invasive species which negatively impacts native wildlife in and around the Everglades ecosystem in south Florida, and the FWC encourages the public to get involved.
 There are several ways people can participate, from knowing how to send credible reports of pythons to the FWC to direct removal of pythons from the wild.
 To read about getting involved with removal efforts for Burmese pythons and other nonnative species, visit our Get Involved web page.